vemundrefnin/digital-brain/content/Critical reading or How To Make Sense of Publish Research.md

 6. What emperical evidence does the author provide?
 7. What assumptions is the author making his or her reasoning?

-## Evaluating the Author´s argument
+## Evaluating the Author´s Argument
 1. Does the theoretical analysis make sense?
 2. Are the data used adequate to the task?
 3. Does the empirical methodology adequately?